Freddy AI for CX

 Freshcaller business phone system

-Freshcaller is a business phone system that runs on the cloud.
+Freshcaller is the cloud based business phone system.
 It is priced affordably for small businesses without sacrificing on the feature set.
 As a small business-friendly phone system, it allows businesses to set up call center complete with call conferencing, call forwarding, call recording, auto-attendant and many other features.
 And, it takes less than two minutes to have Freshcaller up and running for your business.

 Whether you are already stuck with an existing on-prem phone system or are in the process of setting up one from scratch, Freshcaller can be an ideal choice.